bookbinder/like-burning-incense/README.md

 # Structure of the Repository

 Files for this repository were created using Lilypond and LaTeX.
 Given the file name `A2-Vespers-1-Ant-Organ.ly`, the “A” stands for week 1 of the Psalter (B, C, and D would be weeks 2, 3, and 4).
 The “2” following “A” stands for the day, where Day 1 is Sunday, Day 2 is Monday, etc., through Day 7, Saturday.
 Day 0 is the first Vespers of the week, or Saturday night.
 The next part of the name indicates either Lauds or Vespers.
-The “1” following Lauds or Vespers can be either “1”, “2”, or “3”, depending on which of the three psalms/canticles for that office is found in the file.
+The “1” following Lauds or Vespers can be either “1”, “2”, “3”, “Ben” (Benedictus), or “Mag” (Magnificat), depending on which of the four psalms/canticles for that office is found in the file.
 Next is either “Ant” or “Psalm”, and finally “Organ” or “Cantor”.
-So the file above contains the organ score for the first antiphon of Monday Evening Prayer, Week 1.
-The file `A2-Vespers-1-Ant-Cantor.ly` would contain the cantor’s score for the antiphon.
+So the file above contains the organ score for the first antiphon of Monday Evening Prayer, Week
+1. The file `A2-Vespers-1-Ant-Cantor.ly` would contain the cantor’s score for the antiphon.
 And the file `A2-Vespers-1-Psalm-Organ.ly` would contain the organ score for the psalm attached to the antiphon.
 These files just contain the scores.
 The notes are imported.
 For the antiphon, the notes are found in the `notes` subdirectory, and for the psalm, the notes are found in the `psalmtones/notes` directory.
 Separating the notes from the scores allows the notes to be imported into different files.
-More information on the directory structure:
+More information on the directory
+structure:

 - the `pdf` directory contains pdfs ready to be printed.
 There are organ scores and cantor scores.